 Want a quick and easy way to keep your kids entertained on a hot summer day?
 Try ice painting with colored ice pops!
-It’s cool, it’s creative, and it’s a whole lot of fun.
+Painting with ice is cool, it’s creative, and it’s a whole lot of fun.
 Kids of all ages including younger kids can get into the art fun with this simple ice paint technique that works great at home or in the classroom.

 We’ve done all kinds of ice play activities over the years.
 We’ve built ice structures, and we’ve done melting experiments, but one of our all-time favorites is ice painting.
 If you’ve never painted with ice before, you have to try it!

 We’re freezing our ice paints in popsicle moulds today.
 The shape of an ice pop is perfect for painting with, and the handle makes it really easy for little hands to manage.
 No frozen fingers or color-stained hands. 🙂

 - popsicle mould

 - food coloring

 - paper (water color paper is excellent but any kind of paper will do)

 You’ll want to prepare your ice paints at least a day in advance so they’ll be well-frozen.